 Swimming Pool Location

-Having a pool nearby the dining area and the living room is a popular choice among pool owners.
+Having a pool constructed nearby the dining area and the living room is a popular choice among pool owners.
 That makes it simpler to bring food and drink out, clean up afterwards, and provide convenient access to the house.

 Another bonus is the convenience of watching the pool from within the home.
 And yet, if you can find a way to keep your pool partly hidden from view, it can feel like you’ve escaped to a tropical oasis without leaving your driveway.